IEEE Transactions on Aerospace and Electronic Systems

 IEEE Transactions on Aerospace and Electronic Systems is a bimonthly peer-reviewed scientific journal published by the IEEE Aerospace and Electronic Systems Society.
 It covers the organization, design, development, integration, and operation of complex systems for space, air, ocean, or ground environment.
-The editor-in-chief is Michael Rice (Brigham Young University).
+The editor-in-chief is Gokhan Inalhan.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.102.

-Publication History
+Publication history

 The origins of IEEE Transactions on Aerospace and Electronic Systems are found in the Institute of Radio Engineers (IRE).
 In 1948 the IRE formed a number of "Professional Groups" to accommodate the post-war growth in its membership.
 Professional groups were designed to meet the needs of specialized groups within the larger IRE membership by holding meetings, sponsoring conferences, publishing specialized journals.
 Three journals, sponsored and published in parallel by three professional groups, merged to form IEEE Transactions on Aerospace and Electronic Systems in 1965.

-The first was the Transactions of the IRE Professional Group on Airborne Electronics (1951 - 1952) published by the Professional Group on Airborne Electronics beginning in 1951.
+The first was the Transactions of the IRE Professional Group on Airborne Electronics (1951–1952) published by the Professional Group on Airborne Electronics beginning in 1951.